What Are Cat Fleas?

 Looking to prevent and get rid of cat fleas in the home?
 If you are dealing with an infestation please call PMi for advice on how you should move forward.

 When it comes to cat flea prevention, homeowners should make their property less appealing to rodents and nuisance wildlife, which serve as cat flea hosts, by keeping the lawn groomed.
 Also, seal all cracks and crevices using a silicone-based caulk, steel wool or a combination of both, and screen vents and openings to chimneys.
 A PMi Certified Technician can inspect the property and identify areas conducive to these invaders.
 On the other hand, pet owners should practice active flea management by keeping dogs on a leash when outside, bathing and grooming pets regularly, visiting a veterinarian annually, and using flea treatments according to direction.

 Cat flea bites can cause itchy, swollen red bumps.
 If a cat flea bites you, try to refrain from scratching the affected area.
 Seek out immediate medical assistance if the cat flea bite causes symptoms of an allergic reaction, such as wheezing and shortness of breath, appear.

 Cat Flea Education

-Cat fleas bite humans if they are dislodged from their animal host.
+These fleas can bite humans if they are dislodged from their animal host.
 Their saliva can cause serious flea dermatitis in pets and their debris has been reported to cause similar allergic reactions in humans.